RocketChat/docs-old/administrator-guides/custom-fields/README.md

 In this example we are setting two new fields, we will go over each property of these fields:

-- **type**: this defines the type of the field, currently we have 2 types: `select` and `text`.
+- **type**: This defines the type of the field, currently we have 2 types: `select` and `text`.
 Where `select` creates a dropdown list and `text` creates a plain text form.

-- **defaultValue**: this is to be used with a `select` form type.
+- **defaultValue**: This is to be used with a `select` form type.
 This sets the default option for the list.

-- **options**: this is to be used with a `select` form type.
+- **options**: This is to be used with a `select` form type.
 These are the values that should be on the dropdown list.
 You need to use a [javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to create this.
 It follows this pattern `["item1", "item2","item3"]`.

-- **required**: this sets if the field is required for registration.
+- **required**: This sets if the field is required for registration.
 You should use `true` or `false` in this property.

-- **minLength**: this is to be used with a `text`.
+- **minLength**: This is to be used with a `text`.
 This defines the minimum length required in the form.

-- **minLength**: this is to be used with a `text`.
+- **minLength**: This is to be used with a `text`.
 This defines the maximum length required in the form.

+- **modifyRecordField**: If you are adding a field that already exists in Rocket.Chat, you will need to use this property.

+- **array**: This is to be used inside the `modifyRecordField` property.
+This defines if the existing field is an array.

+- **field**: This is to be used inside the `modifyRecordField` property.
+This should be the name of the existing field.

+> Note: Please use `tabs` for indentation, if you use `spaces` for indentation the fields will not work.